DonnC/pywce/README.md

 # Python WhatsApp ChatBot Engine

-A package for creating WhatsApp chatbots using a template-driven approach.
+A library for creating WhatsApp chatbots using a template-driven approach.
 It decouples the engine from the WhatsApp client library, allowing developers to use them independently or together.